hgorr/marvel-graph/README.md

 # marvel-graph
-Graph of Marvel cinematic universe, based on movie data from OMDb and character data from IMDb.
-Code included - the MATLAB Live Script allows you to select different layouts via dropdown and zoom, pan, rotate the graph to explore.
+Code and example to create a network graph to visualize connections in the Marvel cinematic universe, based on movie data from OMDb and character data from IMDb.

 Graph of main characters